kubedb/docs/docs/concepts/day-2-operations/mysqlopsrequest.md

   phase: Successful
 ```

-Here, we are going to describe the various sections of `MySQLOpsRequest` crd.
+Here, we are going to describe the various sections of a `MySQLOpsRequest` crd.

 ### MySQLOpsRequest `Spec`